 Our multi-site design means that our sample size estimation is primarily constrained by the maximum feasible sample size.
 Through initial consultation with potential collaborators, we determined the optimal sample size that would allow us to maximise diversity across many sites while allowing experimenters to feasibly recruit relatively large groups of participants was up to 30 participants per site (max 10 per condition across three conditions) for each of each of the sites shown in Fig. 3.
 Pilot experiments suggested that getting all participants to show up at the agreed location on time was a major unavoidable logistical issue, and that groups of 4 or fewer may not be large enough to test the predictions of the social bonding hypothesis (since singing in small groups “might only produce a small increase… relative to conversation”18).
-We thus decided to allow for experiments to run if at least 5 participants assembled on time for a given group.1
+We thus decided to allow for experiments to run if at least 5 participants assembled on time for a given group.2

+Note that this optimal sample size was determined by combining a quantitative survey asking each potential collaborator to list the maximum number of participants they could feasibly recruit with qualitative, holistic discussions via a series of Zoom meetings with collaborators.